winstonyang117/BDot_Final/README.md

 ﻿# BedDot Project

 This is the complete guide for installing packages and running BedDot System.
-All these instructions work on a fresh-installation Raspberry Pi
+All these instructions work on a fresh-installation Raspberry Pi.

 ## Setup Wifi